 No products in the cart.

-Many of us know the frustration of having a loud neighbor and feeling like you’ll never get peace of mind as long as you live there.
-Sometimes, one can use acoustical and soundproof solutions such as acoustic curtains, white noise machines, fixing sound leaks, etc., but despite the number of solutions, sometimes the noise can be so loud that you have to go next door and talk to them.
+Many of us know the frustration of having a noisy neighbor and feeling like you’ll never get peace of mind as long as you live there.
+Sometimes, one can use acoustical and soundproof solutions such as acoustic curtains, white noise machines, fixing sound leaks, etc. Despite the number of solutions, sometimes the noise can be so loud that you have to go next door and talk to them.

-From our experience, most neighbors will cooperate and sometimes the case being that they weren’t even aware of the noise they were making.
+From our experience, most neighbors will cooperate with you and sometimes they might not even be aware of the noise they were making.
 However, we know not all neighbors will react in a positive way or even cooperate.
-So what if the worst were to happen?
-What steps can you take before going crazy from sleep deprivation?
-Can you take legal routes?
+So what steps can you take before going crazy from sleep deprivation?

 Step 1: Approach with a Win-Win Attitude